oktadev/okta-blog/_source/_posts/2020-12-16-react-login.md

 The last thing you will notice is the fact that the `OktaSignInWidget` class is wrapped in the `withOktaAuth()` function before being exported.
 This adds the `authService` to the properties of the object.
 Remember, this widget is rendered within the `Security` widget.
 Inside the `signIn()` function the `authService` is used to set the application's session token and redirect the user to the protected page they wanted to visit before the sign-in was triggered.

-To round things up, add a bit of styling for the login form.
+To round things out, add a bit of styling for the login form.
 Open `src/App.css` and paste the following code at the end of the file.

 ```css
 .login-form {